SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/AppConfigRBA_MFA_TOTP.png" width="70%">

-Once the configuration is complete, the system prompts the user to select any of the available options after the initial username and password are provided.
-Next step is to enable the users to use MFA.
+Once the configuration is complete, the system prompts the user to select any of the available MFA options after the initial username and password are provided.

-## Exercise 1.3 - Enable MFA for your User
+## Exercise 1.3 - Enable MFA for your user

-1. Navigate to your users profile page in **SAP Cloud Identity Services**.
+1. Navigate to your user's profile page in **SAP Cloud Identity Services**.

-2. The user profile shows you the authentication methods setup for a user.
+2. The user profile shows you the authentication methods set up for a user.
 You can access it through the following link in the trial environment:

 **https://"trialtenant-ID".trial-accounts.ondemand.com/ui/protected/profilemanagement**